peckhams/balto_gui/README.md

 # balto_gui
 An Interactive GUI for BALTO in a Jupyter notebook

 This respository creates a GUI (graphical user interface) for the BALTO (Brokered Alignment of Long-Tail Observations) project.
 BALTO is funded by the NSF EarthCube program.
 The GUI aims to provide a simplified and customizable method for users to access data sets of interest on servers that support the OpenDAP data access protocol.
-This interactive GUI runs within a Jupyter notebook and uses the Python packages: <b>ipywidgets</b> (for widget controls), <b>ipyleaflet</b> (for interactive maps) and <b>pydap</b> (an OpenDAP client).
+This interactive GUI runs within a Jupyter notebook and uses the Python packages: <b>ipywidgets</b> (for widget controls), <b>ipyleaflet</b> (for interactive maps), <b>pydap</b> (an OpenDAP client), <b>matplotlib</b> (for plotting functions) and <b>cartopy</b> (for map projections).

 The Python source code to create the GUI and to process events is in a module called <b>balto_gui.py</b> that must be found in the same directory as this Jupyter notebook.
 Python source code for visualization of downloaded data is given in a module called <b>balto_plot.py</b>.